SahilSuman1011/brazilian-ecommerce-project/README.md

-# Customer Demographics & Sales Analytics Pipeline (Azure Data Engineering Project)
+# Customer Demographics & Analytics Pipeline (Azure Data Engineering Project)

 ## 📌 Project Overview
 This project implements an **end-to-end data engineering pipeline** for an E-commerce dataset using the **Azure Data Engineering Stack**.